BR0kEN-/cikit/docs/jenkins/README.md

 Some additional jobs are supplied out of the box:

-- `BACKUP_PROD_DB` - for creating snapshots of your production database (disabled by default and have to be manually configured).
 - `SERVER_CLEANER` - periodically running job (every 24 hours by default) for removing all builds (files and databases).
-- `DISK_USAGE_TRIGGER` - periodically running job (every 5 minutes by default) for checking available free space on server's hard drive (will trigger `SERVER_CLEANER` if occupied more than 92%).
+Also, after every build it triggers to check whether server is needed to be cleaned up.

 ## Configuring bot